Association vitamine C et niacinamide.

 • Begin with an application once a day or every other day, depending on your skin type, to give the skin more time to adapt.

-• When you're considering incorporating a new product, always conduct a skin test first by trying it in a small quantity for at least 24 hours on a small area of the body (behind the ear, along the jawline, in the crook of the elbow or on the inner side of the wrist).
+• When considering incorporating a new product, always conduct a skin test first by trying it in a small amount for at least 24 hours on a small area of the body (behind the ear, along the jawline, in the crook of the elbow or on the inner side of the wrist).

 • Always ensure you are well acquainted with the manufacturer's instructions to understand how to best store and safely use them.